Enilarik/cep/README.md

 ```bash
 python3 cep.py folder_containing_your_statements/
 ```

-You'll notice that we create a virtualenv sourced from a **Python2** interpreter, whereas we run CEP using a **Python3** runner.
-The explanation is that `pdfminer` can only be installed using Python2, whereas CEP uses some Python3 features (such as [PEP3102](https://www.python.org/dev/peps/pep-3102/)).

 ### Compatibility
 As far as I tested, CEP works on PDF statements officially emitted by the Caisse d'Épargne, between years 2014 and 2019.